A Sh0rT n0vEl FoR oUr FrAcTuReD mInDs

 I'm going to open it up to Rin.
 Let her see the whole connected universe like I see it now.

 Ezzy will be shaking.
 She'll try sedating herself, but she won't contest.
+The world that was about to end.
+The world.
 She's actually fascinated by the prospect.
 Ezzy and Yagawasaki had an argument the night after Rin's first connections were implanted.

 "You need me," Ezzy screamed, high on the same dose of amphetamine she'd used on Rin earlier during her surgery.

 "Why won't you let me record what's passing through the interface?"
 Ezzy asked more calmly.
 "Think of the wealth of understanding of the human brain we could open up to the world."
 I was salivating at the thought when I heard her say it.
 Yagawasaki was unmoved.
 He wanted her behind a firewall.
+Yagawasaki felt a twinge of resentment, but he could not act it out.
 He knew what it would mean to have his daughter encoded into a computer—the mania of that kind of immortality.
 He wouldn't let it happen.

 But now there's something more at stake.
 It's not even the whole world backtracked a hundred years that'll give Yagasawaki pause.
 He won't even care how many people would die in the famine as every piece of technology goes dark.
 He'd be fine with the globalized civil war erupting as society fragments with the snipping of its unifying bundle of fiber-optic nerves.

 No, all he really cares about is Kagaku Kōkoku's algorithm.
 It's his life work.
 It's his understanding of humanity.
 It's wrong, but it's what he believes.
 And if I'm right, the bastard just might give up his daughter to preserve the world that feeds it.